Rich Cellini: Biography

 Cellini also serves as a professor at the University of San Francisco.
 He teaches Leadership and Critical Thinking and the Internship in Sport Management for the university's Sport Management Master's Program.

 Education

-Cellini received a Doctorate in Philosophy in Sports Administration from the University of New Mexico in 1997.
+Cellini received a Doctor of Philosophy degree in Sports Administration from the University of New Mexico in 1997.
 His dissertation was titled “Television’s Coverage of Professional Football: Information vs. Entertainment”.
-Prior to earning his Ph.D., Cellini attended California State University, Fresno, where he obtained both a Bachelor of Arts and a Master of Arts in communication.
+Prior to earning his Ph.D., Cellini attended California State University, Fresno, where he obtained both a Bachelor of Arts and a Master of Arts in Communication.